blakee-marcus/ever-after-bakery/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Implementing/ Updating a banner showing weekly News/specials
+- [ ] Implement/Update a banner to showcase weekly news/specials.

-- [ ] Adding google maps Api to give updated location/directions
+- [ ] Integrate Google Maps API for updated location and directions.
-- [ ] Weekly/monthly Promotions given to registered customers / refer a friend discount
+- [ ] Offer weekly/monthly promotions to registered customers and provide refer-a-friend discounts.
-- [ ] Once ordered, customers can edit current order.
-For example: add additional / change the date / cancel order
+- [ ] Allow customers to edit their current orders (e.g., add items, change dates, or cancel orders).

-See the [open issues](https://github.com/Azurene/ever-after-bakery/issues) for a full list of proposed features (and known issues).
+Visit our [Issues page](https://github.com/Azurene/ever-after-bakery/issues) for a complete list of proposed features and known issues.

 <p align="right">(<a href="#top">back to top</a>)</p>